Our research is editorially independent but we may earn a commission for purchases made through our links.

 Cozumel is arguably the top spot for snorkeling in all of Mexico, internationally renowned for its crystal clear blue waters and proximity to the Mesoamerican Reef, home to 105 different types of coral and 262 species of fish.
 The island sits just off the coast of the Yucatan Peninsula, accessed by flight or ferry, with hourly trips to and from Playa del Carmen.
 If you don’t have your own gear, there are plenty of places to rent equipment and swim out from the shore.
 Or, you may want to hire a guide to take you out, with snorkel gear often included.
 The underwater viewing conditions are particularly ideal at Punta Sur or Chankanaab National Park, which not only offers snorkeling and diving, but swimming with dolphins, walking trails, a restaurant and bar, and a lagoon with a large iguana population.

-There are a number of fantastic opportunities for snorkeling in the waters near La Paz.
+There are a number of fantastic opportunities for outdoor adventures in La Paz, including snorkeling in its crystal clear waters.
 The giant whale shark, the world’s largest fish, likes to feed here in the Sea of Cortez in an area that’s just 15 minutes by boat from the Malecón, or waterfront area.
 Whale sharks are frequently spotted – in fact, they can be seen every month of the year except June, although early winter to late spring is considered to be the peak whale shark season.
 The gentle fish mostly eat plankton and don’t seem to mind the small numbers of humans that snorkel nearby to marvel at the magnificent creatures.
 It is illegal for private vessels to visit the whale shark areas, which means you’ll have to join a tour.
 Authorized tour operators and snorkelers are required to follow strict rules to protect the sharks.

-Cabo Pulmo National Marine Park offers the very best snorkeling in the Cabo San Lucas area, home to some 800 varieties of tropical fish, invertebrates and marine mammals.
+Cabo Pulmo National Park is an exciting destination in Mexico, offering the very best snorkeling in the Cabo San Lucas area and home to some 800 varieties of tropical fish, invertebrates and marine mammals.
 It fronts a sparsely populated area of the coast and is home to the only hard coral reef on the North American continent.
 California sea lions are protected within this zone, as are endangered scallops and sea cucumbers.
 The park recommends snorkeling only with a guide, though you’ll have several different options.
 In the park, Cabo Pulmo Beach Resort is the only tour operator, offering two snorkeling tours each day.
 You can also join a tour from Cabo San Lucas, a good choice for those who don’t plan on renting a car as the park is a two-hour drive from the city.

 Huatulco is located on the Pacific coast in the state of Oaxaca and features a string of picturesque bays, a number of which are particularly pristine and unspoiled with a network of sandy beaches and coral reefs providing some outstanding snorkeling opportunities.
 The corals attract all types of sea life, from moray eels and starfish to parrotfish, sea horses and octopi.
 There are a variety of rays here too, that like to hang out in the sandy bottoms, while the rich plankton draw especially magnificent, large sea creatures like whale sharks, humpback whales and manta rays.